MohammadAdib/Roundr/README.md

 RoundR
 ======
 ### Introducing RoundR
 RoundR serves a simple purpose; To round the corners of your screen.
+RoundR is licensed under Apache 2.0.

 ### Functionality
 RoundR takes advantage of the fact that regardless of the device's color, the screen is surrounded with a pitch black border, the corners of which are rarely ever touched.
 RoundR places four small overlays at the corners of the display, to simulate a rounded screen.